ngs-course/ngs-course.github.io/Course_Materials/variant_annotation/tutorial/cellbase.md

 Run now almost the same command, just changing the suffix of the output file:

-    ./cellbase.sh variant-annotation -i /home/participant/cambridge_mda/annotation/cellbase/examples/CEU.exon.2010_03.genotypes.vcf -o /home/participant/cambridge_mda/annotation/cellbase_results/CEU.exon.2010_03.annotated.json -s hsapiens
+    cellbase.sh variant-annotation -i /home/participant/cambridge_mda/annotation/cellbase/examples/CEU.exon.2010_03.genotypes.vcf -o /home/participant/cambridge_mda/annotation/cellbase/results/CEU.exon.2010_03.annotated.json -s hsapiens -u bioinfodev.hpc.cam.ac.uk

 A new file `/home/participant/cambridge_mda/annotation/cellbase_results/CEU.exon.2010_03.annotated.json` will be created.
 This file has JSON format, which is a quite popular format in Bioinformatics.
 Have a look at the file:

     less /home/participant/cambridge_mda/annotation/cellbase_results/CEU.exon.2010_03.annotated.json

 Quite an ugly text.
 Nevertheless, it is a really useful format for bioinformaticians since parsing this file format is trivial from a programming point of view.
-Python, R, Java provide programming which make this files to be extremely easy to use.
+Python, R, Java provide programming libraries which make this files to be extremely easy to use.

 Get variants with clinical information: